 The Board must be served with notice that such a court filing has taken place within 10 days after filing [SPPA s.19(2)].

-While the landlord's common law right of "distress" (seizure of property against tenant debts owing) is abolished [Act s.40], there is a limited ability of the landlord to apply the realized sale value of left or abandoned chattel property against arrears owing them [see Ch.8, s.4: "Other Termination Procedures: Tenant Property"].
+While the landlord's common law right of "distress" (seizure of property against tenant debts owing) is abolished [Act s.40], there is a limited ability of the landlord to apply the realized sale value of left or abandoned chattel property in set-off against arrears owing them [see Ch.8, s.4: "Other Termination Procedures: Tenant Property"].

 (e) Other Enforceability Issues